We work with more than 300 partners to bring you better travel deals

 At the moment, Friday is the most economical day to take a flight to Nuremberg.
 Sunday is likely to be the most costly.

-To get the best value, try booking a flight at midday when visiting Nuremberg.
-Generally the prices will increase for flights in the afternoon as these tend to have higher demand.
+To get the best value, try booking a flight in the afternoon when visiting Nuremberg.
+Generally the prices will increase for flights in the evening as these tend to have higher demand.

 Travellers on flights to Nuremburg can choose to spend their holiday in a variety of ways.
 Nuremberg is Bavaria’s second largest city and a dynamic location with an excellent nightlife for those who like to see the sunrise.
 The city is bustling with the younger crowd who love to sample its dark beer and enjoy the sights.
 Once the home of German kings and their jewels, Nuremberg hosts some intriguing architectural sights, museums, galleries and is the famous Kaiserburg castle.
 The Hauptmarkt is a busy square in the old town (Altstadt) which is the home to various markets and the Christmas market called Christkindlesmarkt.
 As Nuremberg was home to the Nazi war trials in 1945-46, the city has commemorated these trials, and the court room 600 in which they took place, with the Memorium Nuremberg Trials museum.